matryer/persist/README.md

 # persist

-Persist loads and saves Go objects to files
+Persist loads and saves Go objects to files.

 ## Usage